SAC STATE Physical Therapy - FAQs

 What are the program's essential functions and technical standards?

 The Graduate Program in Physical Therapy at Sacramento State is a difficult and intense program which places specific physical, mental and psychological demands on a student enrolled in the program.
 The demands placed on the students during their academic and clinical preparation correspond closely to the intellectual and physical demands which a graduate will encounter as a practicing physical therapist.
 The essential functions are intellectual & mental capacities and the technical standards are specific motor, sensory, cognitive, communication, and behavioral abilities needed to perform as a physical therapist.
 These are detailed in the DPT Program Essential Functions and Technical Standards

 Will I be required to participate in a drug screening and background check?

-Level I criminal background screens will be required of all students during the program, and results are kept confidential for distribution to the affiliating hospitals and clinics that require them for clinical externships.
-10-panel drug screens are required of students in the program, prior to internships.
-Some facilities, in addition, may require additional or different drug screening prior to the beginning of clinical externships.
+Level I criminal background screens will be required of all students during the program, and results are made available direct from the student to affiliating hospitals and clinics that require them for clinical externships.
+10-panel drug screens are often required of students in the program, prior to internships, and are given on a case-by-case basis.
+Some facilities, in addition, may require additional or different drug screening prior to the beginning of clinical experiences.

 Will I need to be CPR certified?

 Current CPR certification for mandated responders is required from all students in order to participate in clinical affiliations.
 This must be a certification course designed for people who have a duty to respond - such as lifeguards and other health professionals - and must be maintained throughout the term of your studies and clinical externships.
 The American Red Cross CPR/AED for Professional Rescuers course is equivalent to the American Heart Association BLS for Healthcare Providers course.
 They both include infant, pediatric and adult CPR, the bag-valve-mask and use of an Automatic External Defibrillator (AED).
 Online courses are not acceptable.